Is your government protecting you? If your air or water is contaminated, and your government knows it, it’ll tell you, right?

 Ask…..but in a way that your government cannot legally ignore.

 At both the state and federal government levels, there is a “Freedom of Information Act” (FOIA).
-It’s a very powerful law that entitles citizens to receive copies of government documents, if only the citizens asks, and identifies the documents with enough specificity so that government can find the documents and provide copies to the requesting party.
+It’s a very powerful law that entitles citizens to receive copies of government documents, if only the citizens ask and identify the documents with enough specificity so that the government can find the documents and provide copies to the requesting party.
 With the federal government, you can go to www.foia.gov, and click on “How to Make a FOIA Request”, for specific information about how to do this.
-Various federal agencies-like the Environmental Protection Agency-have their own websites and ways of complying with their obligations under FOIA.
+Various federal agencies like the Environmental Protection Agency-have their own websites and ways of complying with their obligations under FOIA.
 Check out www.epa.gov/foia.
 Also, your state and local governments have obligations under FOIA laws.
 Click on this link for information http://www.nfoic.org/state-freedom-of-information-laws.
 State environmental protection agencies are sometimes known as “Departments of Environmental Quality” (DEQ), “Departments of Natural Resources” (DNR), or, simply EPAs.
 Go on their websites, or the website of your city or town, and learn who you should ask for documents about environmental problems.
 Many of them will have an employee called a “FOIA Officer” or “FOIA Compliance Officer”.
 That’s the person to whom you want to make your request.

 Also, most FOIA laws allow the government maintaining the records to charge you something reasonable for copies, or, if there are a lot of documents that respond to your request, to let you come in and review the documents yourself, and then select which ones you may wish to have copied.